-As already mentioned, part of automated quality management is about balancing AutoQA with manual effort.
+As already mentioned, part of automated quality assurance for contact center is about balancing AutoQA with manual effort.
 Here’s how to come up with a strategic QA framework to make sure that every customer interaction is a positive one.

 Contact center quality assurance – best practices